NCATS-Tangerine/reference-beacon/README.md

 To run the database tests, you also need to copy the `config/ogm.properties` file to `database/src/test/resources/ogm.properties`.

-To run this server execute `gradle build` in the root directory, and then execute `java -jar build/libs/translator-knowledge-beacon-4.0.6.jar`.
+To run this server execute `gradle build` in the root directory, and then execute `java -jar build/libs/translator-knowledge-beacon-#.#.#.jar` (where '#' are the current release numbers built there).
  Then, navigate to `http://localhost:8080/api` in your browser.

 ## Code Generation